Due to the power outage on Montreat College’s main campus, all in-person classes are cancelled today (3/23) through 3 p.m.

 Please visit our FERPA Selection page to identify your student information privacy preferences.

-1. Go to MyInfo and log in
+1. Go to the FERPA authorization report in myInfo

-3. Under “Selection,” click “Edit”
+2. Under “Selection,” click “Edit”

-4. Follow the on-screen directions to select “List,” “Directory,” or “Decline”
+3. Follow the on-screen directions to select “List,” “Directory,” or “Decline”

-5. Click “Update Selection”
+4. Click “Update Selection”

 Definition of Terms